tiendu/tiendu.github.io/src/content/blog/2026-01-22-modern-git-cheat-sheet.md

 git fetch origin
 git rebase origin/main

-git log --oneline origin/main..HEAD git diff --stat origin/main...HEAD git push
+git branch --show-current   # confirm again before pushing git log --oneline origin/main..HEAD git diff --stat origin/main...HEAD git push
 ```

+Before editing or pushing, confirm that you are on the intended branch.
+A quick `git branch --show-current` prevents work from accidentally landing on `main` or another unrelated branch.

 Use small branches with one clear purpose.
 Do not rebase a branch other people are using.